 Warm up - As with exercise, we should condition our bodies to be prepared for the workload that we impose on them.
 In terms of spring yard work, do a warm up before you get out there and dig in.
 This is especially important if it’s still chilly outside.
 The muscles need that much more warming up.
 The warm up doesn’t have to be too complicated; a brisk walk for 5 to 10 minutes, or some sort of calisthenic exercise like jumping–jacks or jogging on the spot are more than sufficient.

 Stretch - With stretching you should concentrate on the main muscles that you will use with the activity.
 Most often this means the legs, back and shoulders.
 When you stretch, bring your muscles to a comfortable position and hold for about the count of 10.
 Make sure that you breathe through the stretch.
 On the next repetition, go a little farther into the stretch.
 Two or three repetitions is usually enough.

 Pace yourself - Once you get out and start to work, remember to pace yourself.
 Take frequent breaks, especially the first time out.
 It may feel like you can do a lot more, but often the repercussions of doing too much won’t be felt until the next day or even the day after.

 Drink water - As we work, we generally sweat and require more hydration.
 If you become thirsty, then you are already starting to become dehydrated, so it is best to avoid this.Wear protective clothing - The proper clothing can protect you from the sun and also help prevent injury.
 For example, wear good working shoes for traction, wear knee pads if you will be doing a lot of kneeling.

-Work smarter - Practice good body bio-mechanics when lifting and when performing repetitive motions.
-For example, center yourself to what you are lifting and avoid twisting while lifting and try not to overextend yourself.
+Work smarter - Practice good body biomechanics when lifting and when performing repetitive motions.
+For example, centre yourself to what you are lifting and avoid twisting while lifting and try not to overextend yourself.
 Bend your knees and engage your core muscles.

 Enjoy the season!